pybootcamp/pybootcamp.github.io/bootcamp/introduction.md

 replace them take some getting used to.
 1. The compiler will not stop you from shooting yourself in the foot
 1. No enforcement of contracts/interfaces
-1. Lots of things can go wrong at runtime that are hard to see coming

 # How Python works